Schooldays.ie - Ireland's Online Resource for Parents & Teachers

 Set up their account using your e-mail address

-To check/amend the settings for e-mail updates, click on the arrow in the top right hand corner and a menu will drop down.
-Select 'Account Settings'.
+To check/amend the settings for e-mail updates, click on the drop down symbol in the top right hand corner and a menu will drop down.
+Select 'Settings' as as shown above.
+You will be greeted with the menu shown on the left.
+Select notifications, and click on the email icon.

 Privacy Setting and Information - Changing the privacy settings:

 One of the most important ways to protect your teenager on Facebook is to ensure all the necessary Privacy Settings are in place so as to ensure that personal information cannot be openly viewed or that your child cannot be contacted by strangers.
-Settings included are: who can message them, who can see their D.O.B., who can see photos they are tagged in and much more.
+Settings include: who can ask to be their friend, see their posts and photos, and see their activity.

 The 'Privacy Settings' page shows whether you share with Public, Friends Only or Custom Settings.